RollaProject/quant-protocol/dev-docs/CONTROLLER.md

 Note: If the `amount` param passed to this method is 0, it will exercise all the user's collateral tokens.

-//TODO

 ### neutralizePosition:

 The neutralize position flow allows a user to "neutralize" some position in the following scenarios:

-1. They have a qToken and the corresponding collateralToken with no option as collateral.
-In this scenario, they can receive all the collateral which was used to get the collateralToken since they have both sides of the position.
-2. They have a qToken and a corresponding spread token (collateralToken with a long token as collateral).
-In this scenario //TODO